 Another important application of optimal control we will study is to solve inverse problems for differential equations in order to determine the input data for the differential equation from observed solution values, such as finding the volatility in the Black-Scholes equation from observed option prices: the option values can be used to determine the volatility function implicitly.
 The objective in the optimal control formulation is then to find a volatility function that yields option prices that deviate as little as possible from the measured option prices.
-The dynamics is the Black-Scholes equation with the volatility function to be determined, that is the dynamics is a determinstic partial differential equation and the volatility is the control function, see Section 9.2.1.1.
-This is a typical inverse problem: it is called inverse because in the standard view of the Black-Scholes equation relating the option values and the volatility, the option price is the unknown and the volatility is the data; while here the formulation is reversed with option prices as data and volatility as unknown in the same Black-Scholes equation.
-Inverse problems are often harder to solve than the forward problem and need to regularized as explained in Section 9.
+The dynamics is the Black-Scholes equation with the volatility function to be determined, that is the dynamics is a deterministic partial differential equation and the volatility is the control function, see Chapter 8.2.1.1.
+This is a typical inverse problem: it is called inverse because in the standard view of the Black-Scholes equation relating the option values and the volaility, the option price is the unknown and the volatility as unknown in the same Black-Scholes equation.
+Inverse problems are often harder to solve than the forward problem and need to regularized as explained in Chapter 8.